craigmox/cetonproxy/README.md

 # Install

 1. If you have an ethernet Ceton device, you do not need any drivers installed.
 But if you have a PCI or USB device, you must install Ceton drivers.
 Download them [here](http://seanmauch.com/ceton-infinitv-drivers/).
 In either case, you do not need Windows Media Center.
 Also, cetonproxy does not use BDA drivers which were removed from Windows 10 a while back, so there is no need to use an old version of Windows 10.
+2. Your Ceton device firmware version *MUST* be at least 13.5.6.132.
+Older firmwares like 1.2.2.6 do not support streaming video in a way that cetonproxy supports.
+Updating firmware can be risky and has the potential to make your device inoperable, so only try if you're feeling adventurous.
+Depending on the firmware you're starting from, update in several steps: 13.5.6.132 to 14.4.6.21 to 15.1.13.152.
+Download the firmware versions you need from [here](https://drive.google.com/drive/folders/1TOsMOWsUth0VwiZc0nfGG7at5OjdCuqj?usp=sharing)
-2. Download the [latest release zip file](https://github.com/craigmox/cetonproxy/releases/latest/download/cetonproxy.zip) (from the Releases page).
+3. Download the [latest release zip file](https://github.com/craigmox/cetonproxy/releases/latest/download/cetonproxy.zip) (from the Releases page).
-3. Extract the contents of the zip file to a new folder of your choice.
+4. Extract the contents of the zip file to a new folder of your choice.
-4. Run cetonproxy.exe.
+5. Run cetonproxy.exe.
-5. Choose the IP to your Ceton tuner device in the `Ceton tuner address` drop-down.
+6. Choose the IP to your Ceton tuner device in the `Ceton tuner address` drop-down.
-6. Click the `Channels` section to expand it.
+7. Click the `Channels` section to expand it.
-7. Click `Edit Channels` for it to request the channel list from the Ceton.
+8. Click `Edit Channels` for it to request the channel list from the Ceton.
-8. Click the checkmark next to the channels that you wish to be accessible through the HDHomeRun service.
+9. Click the checkmark next to the channels that you wish to be accessible through the HDHomeRun service.
 Holding `shift` while clicking checkmarks allows selecting them in bulk.
-9. It should now be discoverable as an HDHomeRun device in your DVR software.
+10. It should now be discoverable as an HDHomeRun device in your DVR software.

 # Testing
 In a web browser, connect to `http://<IP of PC running cetonproxy>:5004/lineup.xml` to make sure it responds with the set of channels you configured above.